-on top of the books, on the books, over the books
+on top of the books, on the books, over the

-hiriaren gainean:

-over the city, above the city

-belar gainean:
+books

-on the grass, over the grass
+hiriaren gainean: belar gainean: over the city, above the city on the grass, over the grass mahai gainetik: Jonen buruaren gainetik: from (on) the table over John's head

-mahai gainetik:

-from (on) the table

-T. 12-1.
-1

-Jonen buruaren gainetik:

-over Jonh's head

 Like azpi, gain is often employed in a non-spatial, metaphoric sense, corresponding to English metaphorical uses of upon, over above.
-In such metaphoric uses, the
+In such metaphoric uses, the uninflected form gain tends to occur, especially in formal style: gizonaren gain "upon (the) man", "above (the) man", "(hanging) over (the) man".